 Garlic is loaded with the immune-boosting compound allicin, which can help strengthen your immune system.

-4. Horseradish, hot sauce or ginger.
+4. Horseradish, hot sauce or ginger

 You know that nasal drip you get when you put too much wasabi on your sushi or eat a spicy buffalo wing?
-It’s a good thing, because it prevents your nasal passages from getting clogged, which can up your risk of infection.
+It’s a good thing, because it prevents your nasal passages from getting clogged, which can increase your risk of infection.
 If you can stomach it, add a spoonful to your chicken soup and keep the tissues handy!

 If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.